drupal-entity-training/event/index.md

     respective configuration files of configuration entities are automatically prefixed with the module name (`event` in this case) and a period (`.`) as a separator.
-To distinguish different configuration entity types from the same module each configuration entity type specifies a _configuration prefix_ which is the second part of the configuration file name prefix followed by an additional period.
+To distinguish different configuration entity types from the same module, each configuration entity type specifies a _configuration prefix_ which is the second part of the configuration file name prefix followed by an additional period.
 The full name of a configuration entity's configuration file is, thus, `"$module_name.$config_prefix.$entity_id"`.